-During the investigation process, Board Directors, management, employees and volunteers are expected to cooperate fully, including complying with all requests for additional information.
-All parties involved in the incident will have the opportunity to be heard and to respond to any and all allegations made against them.
+During the investigation process, Board Directors, management, employees, and volunteers are expected to cooperate fully, including complying with all requests for additional information.
+All parties involved in the incident will have the opportunity to be heard and to respond to all allegations made against them.

-The investigation process will be fully documented in writing, including all complainant, respondent and witness statements, and will culminate in a report of findings and corrective actions.
+The investigation process will be fully documented in writing, including all complainant, respondent, and witness statements, and will culminate in a report of findings and corrective actions.
 Such records shall be retained for not less than seven (7) years after the date of completion of the investigation.
-The National Executive Director, or designate, will maintain the investigation file electronically and will safe guard it through password protection.
+The Network CEO, or designate, will maintain the investigation file electronically and will safely guard it through password protection.

 Any decision arising out of an investigation that identifies the need for changes to CPF's current policies, by-laws, procedures, training, or practices will be implemented in the most expedited manner possible in the workplace.
+All CPF Branches and Offices will be responsible for implementing the expected changes.
 CPF will promptly take appropriate disciplinary action, which may include termination of employment or removal of a Board Director or other volunteer, with any individual deemed to have engaged in violence, harassment, bullying, sexual harassment, discrimination.